 I’m a Ph.D. candidate in Anthropology at The New School.
-My research areas include postcolonial and feminist science studies, ethnographic theory, critical innovation studies, politics and geographies of improvisation, and social histories of electronics.
+My research areas include postcolonial and feminist science studies, critical innovation studies, politics and geographies of improvisation, and social histories of electronics.
 I’m currently based in Singapore.

 Previously, I completed an M.A. in Medical Anthropology at the University of Coimbra with a visiting period at the University of California, Berkeley.
 In my master’s thesis, I wrote about art practices involving frontier areas of science and emerging technologies.
 I have also worked as a researcher in several interdisciplinary projects in Europe.
 As an instructor, I have taught anthropology, social theory, and cultural and media studies to graduate and undergraduate students in the US and Singapore.